django-denmark/2024.djangoday.dk/content/_index.md

 Come and meet your local and excellent community and share with them.
 [Tell us](/cfp/) about your idea and your contribution to make this a great day.

+##### 📣️ 2024-09-01: Program coming up...

+The call for proposals has closed and we are announcing the final program shortly.
+At the same time, the "early bird" discount has also ended.

 ##### 📣️ 2024-06-10: Ticket sales open